 - HER2: Like ER/PR receptors, some cancer cells have too many HER2 receptors.
 These are called HER2-positive cancers.
 HER2 receptors tell the cell to grow and divide.
 Therefore, cancers that are HER2-positive are more likely to grow and spread more rapidly.
-HER2-positive breast cancers can be more aggressive, but also respond to targeted drugs.
+HER2-positive breast cancers can be more aggressive, but also respond to specific HER-2 targeted drugs.

 - Triple Negative: This cancer tests negative for additional estrogen receptors, progesterone receptors and HER2 receptors and is treated with a combination of surgery, chemotherapy and radiation.

 One of the many decisions you will make about your cancer treatment is choosing a doctor, a health care team and a cancer center that have the expertise and personal touch to make you feel comfortable and respected.
 It is critical to trust the people who are treating you and to be able to communicate with them.

 You have the right to a second, and even third, opinion at any point in your cancer experience.
 A second opinion can help confirm your diagnosis, understand your treatment options, provide you with access to clinical trials, and help you choose the right health care team.

 The treatment options for breast cancer vary depending on the cancer stage, age of the person being treated and their general health.
 They include: